 I love to read and central to my own home, and something that I try to include in a decorating scheme, are cosy nooks to curl up with a book and shady parts of the garden to lose yourself in.
 The benefit of enjoying books of course is that unlike many other pastimes and hobbies, they also lend themselves to being a fabulous decorating accessory.
 You really can accessorise with books.

 One of the most appealing decorating images for me is a wall of crisp white shelves lined with books that hold so much promise for entertainment while at the same time delivering a fabulous injection of colour into a space.
 This create the wow factor for me.
 The perfect way to accessorise with books.

 An entire wall taken up with bookcases is very indulgent and makes a grand gesture in a space.
 Collections of anything are a talking point and I have found in my own home that my book collection is a source of much enjoyment for my friends as they linger and browse and inevitably leave with a borrowed book and a promise of enjoyment.

 Most people though don’t have room to dedicate an entire wall or space to the storage of books but even a bookcase in a hallway niche or shelving in a kitchen offers the opportunity to add a splash of colour.

-Coffee tables or round hallway tables look great with neat piles of books and often this needs to be the only injection of colour in a space.
+Coffee tables or round hallway tables look great if you accessorise with books.
+Neat piles of books are often the only injection of colour in a neutral space.

 Or you can make a simple hallway, that is usually just a passage way, into a really interesting place to stop and browse.
 This is a great way to store your books and to inject personality, colour and style.